Predial Property Tax Rates in Riviera Maya: 2026 Guide

 The low predial burden is a genuine ownership cost advantage for foreign investors in Mexico coastal markets.
 It contributes meaningfully to net yield calculations for rental properties.

-Predial in the context of total ownership costs
+What should buyers verify on predial in the context of total ownership costs?

 When calculating net rental yield, predial is a relatively minor line item compared to: